In this worksheet you will learn about the process of birth and the needs of newborn babies.

-The gestation period for humans is nine months (40 weeks).
+The gestation period (or pregnancy) for humans is nine months (40 weeks).
 It is the time from fertilisation until birth.

 Once the cervix is 10 cm wide, the contractions push the baby out, usually with the head first.
 The umbilical cord is tied and cut and the scar becomes the navel (belly button).
 Within half an hour from birth, the placenta breaks away from the uterus and passes out of the vagina.
 This is called the afterbirth and marks the end of labour.

 In the first few months, they need to be fed on milk.
-Mammary glands in breasts produce milk.
+Mammary glands in the breasts produce milk.
 This milk contains nutrients to give the baby energy to grow.
-It also contains antibodies; these are substances that help to prevent diseases caused by microbes.
+It also contains antibodies - these are substances that help to prevent diseases caused by microbes.
 This is why it is extremely important to breastfeed newborns for at least six months.
 After a few months, babies can eat semi-solid food.